Shots fired at White House: Donald Trump ushered away from press conference

-US President Donald Trump was ushered away from a press conference by the Secret Service after authorities shot a person outside the White House.
+US President Donald Trump was ushered from a press conference by the Secret Service after authorities shot a person outside the White House.

-A member of Trump's team instructed him to leave the podium during the press briefing.
+A member of Trump's team told him to leave the podium during the press briefing.

 Trump was interrupted while speaking to reporters about Covid-19 , asking the staff member "excuse me?" before hurriedly leaving the room.

-The President later returned to the White House briefing, and said a "shooting" outside the White House was now "under control".
+The President later returned to the briefing, and said a "shooting" outside the White House was now "under control".

 "There was an actual shooting and somebody's been taken to the hospital," Trump said.

-The president said the shots were fired by law enforcement, saying he believed the individual who was shot was armed.
+The President said the shots were fired by law enforcement, saying he believed the individual who was shot was armed.

 "It was the suspect who was shot," Trump said.

+The suspect was taken to a local hospital, and the District of Columbia fire department said the man suffered serious or possibly critical injuries

+Authorities were investigating whether the individual has a history of mental illness.

 Trump said he was escorted to the Oval Office by the agent.
-The White House was placed on lockdown following the incident.
+The White House was placed on lockdown.

 Trump praised the work of Secret Service personnel for their work in keeping him safe.

+Reporters peppered Trump with questions when he returned to the briefing room.

-Asked by a reporter if he was taken to the bunker under the White House, Trump replied, "no, we were taken just out to the Oval Office."
+Asked if he was taken to the bunker under the White House, Trump replied, "no, we were taken just out to the Oval Office".

 The President was also asked if he was rattled, he said, "I don't know, do I seem rattled?"